muandet-lab/dgil/README.md

 ## Overview

-The paper presents a novel approach to domain generalization by contending that that domaingeneralisation encompasses both statistical learning and decision-making.
-Learners are thus compelled to make normative judgments, leading to misalignment amidst institutional separation from model operators.
+The paper presents a novel approach to domain generalization by contending that domain generalisation encompasses both statistical learning and decision-making.
+Thus without knowledge of the model operator's notion of generalisation, learners are compelled to make normative judgments.
+This leads to misalignment amidst institutional separation from model operators.
 Leveraging imprecise probability, our proposal, Imprecise Domain Generalisation, allows learners to embrace imprecision during training and empowers model operators to make informed decisions during deployment.

 ![Overview of DGIL](assets/overview.png)